gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

   - See @ref bankpack for more options and settings

-Limitations:
-  - At this time, the constant entries that get rewritten with the assigned bank (const void __at(255) __bank_<name-you-want-to-use-for-that-source-file>;) __cannot__ be used from the source file they are declared in.
-In that case SDCC converts the bank number before @ref bankpack has a chance to rewrite it.
-It may be referenced from any other source file, but not it's own.

 # Errors related to banking (overflow, multiple writes to same location)